Greyisheep/resume-ranking-assessment/README.md

 ## Future Improvements

 - Implement additional evaluation metrics.
 - Improve the robustness of the text extraction and cleaning processes.
-- Implement a good vector database structure with milvus or weaviate.
+- Implement a good vector database structure with Milvus or Weaviate.

+## Contributing and Feedback

+Your feedback and contributions are highly appreciated!
+If you have ideas on how to improve this project or encounter any issues, feel free to open an issue or submit a pull request on GitHub.

+You can also reach out to me directly for any discussions or suggestions.